Brussels Brussels Capital, Belgium Travel Guide

 Brussels has a number of Michelin-starred restaurants.
 Comme Chez Soi, Bozar Brasserie, and Bon-Bon provide exquisite culinary experiences.

-Many options exist in Sainte-Catherine, Sablon, and Ixelles, offering traditional Belgian and international cuisine at reasonable prices.
+Many there are options in Sainte-Catherine, Sablon, and Ixelles, offering traditional Belgian and foreign food at reasonable prices.

 Fritkots (Maison Antoine, Fritland), waffle stands, and markets (Midi Market, Marché du Châtelain) provide affordable choices.